 Ensure Alignment with Local Building Codes and Compliance Standards

 Compliance with local regulations, such as Australia’s National Construction Code (NCC), is non-negotiable in offshore construction.
-Estimators must integrate offshore regulatory compliance requirements into cost models to avoid penalties or rework.
-For instance, a Western Australian offshore gas project incurred $5M in additional costs due to non-compliance with environmental standards.
-Incorporating local codes early ensures accurate budgeting for materials, labour, and permits.
+Estimators must embed Offshore Regulatory Compliance within cost models to avoid penalties.
+A Western Australian gas project faced $5M losses for non-compliance, proving early code integration ensures precise budgeting and accountability.

 Estimators should maintain a checklist of relevant standards, including safety, environmental, and structural requirements.
 Regular consultation with compliance experts during the estimating process helps identify potential issues.
 This proactive approach not only mitigates risks but also builds client trust by demonstrating a commitment to regulatory adherence.